Art: Herald Across the Divide by Janina Aza Karpinska

 We welcome submissions in dialogue with our theme(s) and in the following genres:

-- Non-fiction: Narrative-driven reflections and explorations, including personal essays, think-pieces, cultural commentaries and reviews.
-We also accept reflections on the intersection between teaching/education, literature and faith.
+- Non-fiction: Narrative-driven reflections and explorations.
+We also accept reviews and reflections on the relationships between teaching/education, literature and faith.

 - Fiction: Flash fiction, short stories and excerpts of longer works.